McGill International Review

-The McGill International Review (MIR) is considered one of Canada’s leading undergraduate journals of international affairs.
-Based in Montreal, MIR operates as a digital publication featuring articles on global political, economic, and social issues.
-While it publishes year-round, MIR is most active during the academic year from September to April, when its full staff is in place.
-It also produces a podcast series showcasing in-depth interviews with prominent figures in international affairs, including politicians, diplomats, and journalists.
-The current Editor-in-Chief is Stellar Zhang, and the Managing Editor is Rafay Ahmed.
+The McGill International Review (MIR) is an international relations publication at McGill University, located in Montreal, Quebec, Canada.
+It is considered one of Canada's leading undergraduate journals of international affairs.
+In publication since 2000, MIR operates as a digital publication featuring articles on global political, economic, and social issues.
+It also produces a podcast series featuring interviews with prominent politicians, diplomats, and journalists.

-Since 2024, MIR has featured, among many others, interviews with Bob Rae, Canada’s Ambassador to the United Nations; Clarissa Ward, CNN’s Chief International Correspondent; Declan Walsh, Chief Africa Correspondent for The New York Times; Francesca Albanese, the United Nations Special Rapporteur on the occupied Palestinian territories; Gerald Butts, former Principal Secretary to Prime Minister Justin Trudeau; Ujjal Dosanjh, former federal Health Minister and Premier of British Columbia; and Vincent Rigby, former National Security and Intelligence Advisor to the Prime Minister.
+Since 2024, MIR has featured, among many others, interviews with Bob Rae, Canada's Ambassador to the United Nations; Clarissa Ward, CNN’s Chief International Correspondent; Declan Walsh, Chief Africa Correspondent for The New York Times; Francesca Albanese, the United Nations Special Rapporteur on the occupied Palestinian territories; Gerald Butts, former Principal Secretary to Prime Minister Justin Trudeau; Ujjal Dosanjh, former federal Health Minister and Premier of British Columbia; and Vincent Rigby, former National Security and Intelligence Advisor to the Prime Minister.

 MIR has been recognized with four Publication of the Year awards from the Students’ Society of McGill University since 2019.
 With an annual staff of over 100 students, MIR is one of the largest publications on campus.

-2000s and 2010s
+The current Editor-in-Chief is Rafay Ahmed, and the Managing Editor is Dahlia Harrison-Irwin.

+History

+2000–2010

 MIR was founded in 2000 as a print magazine under the International Relations Students’ Association of McGill (IRSAM).
 Its inaugural issue, Canada in the World, brought together writing from students, professors, and external contributors, aiming to provide a neutral, student-led platform for dialogue on international affairs.
 Among the early contributors were prominent Canadian figures such as Louise Arbour, former Supreme Court justice and United Nations High Commissioner for Human Rights, and Desmond Morton, who was leading historian of Canadian political and military history.

 Throughout the 2000s, MIR operated primarily as a print publication, publishing themed editions that reflected the global political climate of the time.
 In 2010, a structural reorganization of IRSAM granted MIR greater editorial independence.
-This marked a turning point in the publication’s identity, as it gradually shifted from academic essays to a more accessible model of research-driven journalism written by and for undergraduates.
+This marked a turning point in the publication's identity, as it gradually shifted from academic essays to a more accessible model of research-driven journalism written by and for undergraduates.